TANGIBLE INTERFACE RESEARCH

 During computer science PhD research, Andrew developed a 'Spatial Hypertext Object Management System' - aka SpaceMan.
 This system started off as a software platform for building and sharing mood boards - a bit like Pinterest® - but grew to feature flexible spatial arrangements of objects, nested pages, and algorithms for integrating 'big data' analyses and visualisations.
 SpaceMan attracted interest and investment from Unilever and BMW, and was spun out into a management consultancy.

-Since returning to computer hardware research full-time, Andrew has pioneered interactive surface and tangible interface technologies.
+Since returning to computer hardware research full-time, Andrew has primarily worked on developing new interactive surface and tangible interface technologies.
 He has also pursued technical projects with aesthetic or artistic dimensions; Kinetica Museum has exhibited some of this work, and he collaborated on a couture fashion show with the late Alexander McQueen.